learn-co-curriculum/pfwtfp-greed-lab/README.md

 ```

 In some of our previous lessons, we worked on building the basics of a dice
 throwing game.
-Now, it is time to put that code to use and implement a fully
+Now, it is time to put that code to use and implement a
-functioning command line game, [Greed].
-Greed is a game where players compete to
+fully-functioning command line game, [Greed].
+Greed is a game where players
-reach 10000 points.
-Each turn, players roll a set of six dice for the chance to
+compete to reach 10000 points.
+Each turn, players roll a set of six dice for
+the chance to collect points.
+However with this chance comes risk: at the end
-collect points and must choose between multiple options: play it safe or risk
+of their turn they must make a fateful decision: play it safe or risk
-everything and potentially win big!
+everything (and potentially win big)!

 In this lab, you are tasked with building the game logic for Greed using object
 oriented Ruby.
 You will need to apply many concepts discussed in previous